Jim Himes: Abortion

-Planned Parenthood gives Himes a 100% pro-choice rating.
 He voted against the Stupak-Pitts Amendment in the Affordable Health Care for America Act that was intended to prevent any federal funds from paying for any health care plan with abortion coverage.

 Defense

 Himes has said, "we should reduce our presence in Afghanistan as rapidly as possible and reshape our mission to focus exclusively on counterterrorism" while requiring "presence in the region, but one considerably smaller than that required by our present strategy of nation-building."
 He believes in a world free of nuclear weapons, and readily supports sanctions against Iran.
 He voted for the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010.
 He supports a two-state solution for Israel and Palestine.

+He opposed the US airstrikes on Venezuela and the capture of President Nicolás Maduro by US forces in January 2026.
+Himes also said that, even though he is part of Congress's "Gang of Eight" – the bipartisan group of senior lawmakers usually briefed on national security matters – he was not told in advance about the Trump administration's military action.

+Himes supported a 2026 renewal of Section 702 of FISA, allowing the government to surveil American citizens and residents while abroad.